Fans React to Old Pictures of Diana Jenkins

-The first picture showed the mother of three posing with Paris Hilton and Simon Webbe.
-The following photo featured the “RHOBH” star standing with Hilton and Brooke Brinson.
-The third snap consisted of the Bravo personality with Sean Garrett.
+The first picture, taken in 2005, showed the mother of three posing with Paris Hilton and Simon Webbe.
+The following photo featured the RHOBH star standing with Hilton and Brooke Brinson.
+The third snap consisted of the Bravo personality and producer Sean Garrett.
 Jenkins was photographed in a room of people in the fourth picture.
-The final shot showed the entrepreneur sitting with her fiance Asher Monroe, Leopold, and Steven Gomillion.
+The final shot showed the entrepreneur sitting with her fiance Asher Monroe, Dennis Leopold, and Steven Gomillion.

 Social Media Users Shared Their Thoughts About the Images